______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • "One thing you have to watch is that the TSA loves to search bags that are carrying cooling vests/hats/scarves that have hydration beads.
 Avoid someone pawing through your luggage.
 Take them in your carry on and inform the screener." - Mary, Washington

-• If you are going to carry on your cooling vest into the plane, a doctor's note is essential or it could be confiscated due to the gel or other filling.
+• If you are going to carry on your cooling vest into the plane, a doctor's note is extremely helpful or it could be confiscated due to the gel or other filling.
 Evaporative vests are okay if they are not charged.
 On a recent trip, TSA let my gel vest through without a question, although I announced I had one before sending it through Xray.

 • A United Airlines security rep wants me to remind all of you with cooling vests NOT to actually wear it when going through security.
 You know what those gel packs look like when they scan your body?
 Like a bomb strapped to your chest!
 Take it off or tell your friends to break out their cameras to film the chaos.